 Notification will take place by email.
 The winner will have one month to accept or decline the award.

 All decisions are final.
 Unsuccessful applicants may choose to revise and resubmit their applications at later deadlines.

-Awardees must submit a narrative and financial report at the end of the grant period.
-All products resulting from RSVP Field Development Grant support must include the following acknowledgement: “This publication received support of a Field Development Grant awarded by the Research Society for Victorian Periodicals from the bequest of the Eileen Curran estate.”
+At the conclusion of the grant period, awardees must submit a narrative report describing grant activities and a financial statement of the use of award funds.
+All products resulting from RSVP Field Development Grant support must include the following acknowledgment: “This publication received support of a Field Development Grant awarded by the Research Society for Victorian Periodicals from the bequest of the Eileen Curran estate.”

 2018 Winner of the RSVP Field Development Grant

 The 2018 Field Development Grant was awarded to “British Chilean News: Digitizing the 19th-Century British Press in Chile” by Jennifer Hayward (The College of Wooster) with Jessie Reeder (SUNY Binghampton) and Michelle Prain Brice ((Universidad Adolfo Ibáñez, Chile)

 “British Chilean News: Digitizing the 19th-Century British Press in Chile” will create a transformative resource for studies of Anglophone periodicals published in Latin America in the nineteenth century.
 Working with the Biblioteca Nacional de Chile, the project will digitize its holdings of Anglophone newspapers published between 1843 and 1914 and create an searchable open-access digital archive.
 “British Chilean News” will facilitate new research into the British-Chilean contact zone, immigration and settler communities, Latin American history, and transatlantic publishing.